Experience the resort

 A tranquil holiday retreat set against a scenic landscape on the shores of the azure Adriatic

 Portonovi is an idyllic, riviera-style village, blessed with a secluded location on tranquil Boka Bay.
 With golden sands, sparkling pools and a select choice of restaurants, cafés, bars and boutiques, it’s the perfect place to enjoy a vacation rich in experience – for a weekend, a week, or perhaps even longer.

 Boka Bay is one of Europe’s most spectacular natural harbours, forged at the meeting of mighty mountains and tranquil seas.

-Part-canyon, part-fjord, its star-shaped arms stretch as far as the eye can see – to Herceg Novi, Risan and Tivat – creating a nautical playground for yachts of all sizes.
+Montenegro's winding coastline takes you through pretty little medieval towns, including the truly spectacular scenery of Boka Bay on the Adriatic Riviera – creating a nautical playground for yachts of all sizes.
 With calm emerald waters and gentle winds, it’s a dream location for sailors of every ability.

 Even on land, this untouched coastline yields countless new experiences.
 Every turn here seems to reveal something new, from perfectly preserved medieval towns and picturesque fishing villages to the nearby Unesco World Heritage sites of Kotor and Perast.

 Choose from a range of luxurious modern apartments and enjoy the Portonovi lifestyle for yourself.
 There’s a residence here to suit every need, from solo travellers to families and groups of friends, with properties available to sleep up to eight people.

 Expect modern designs that work to elevate their surroundings, from panoramic sea views to flower-filled Mediterranean courtyards.
 Across the range of layouts available, all feature natural materials, a bold stylistic palette and an elegant mix of Montenegrin, Mediterranean and Venetian architectural influences.